Hills: Tirga Mor (Tiorga Mor) and Oreval (Oireabhal)

 The ascent round the back of Sron Uladal turned out to be fine, albeit continuously steep and up very wet grass and heather.

 Our route of ascent took us directly to the summit of Sron Uladal.

 At summit of Sron Uladal:

 Myself at summit of Sron Uladal:

-From Sron Uladal the Graham Top Ulabhal looked quite impressive.
+From Sron Uladal the Fiona Top Ulabhal looked quite impressive.